 An El Paso Texas Department of Public Safety forensic analyst gets caught faking 22 blood results and the Texas Forensic Commission finds she was negligent.
 It was not negligence.
 This is criminal.
 So, what is wrong with this picture?
 Let’s break it down…..

 What went wrong?

-A Texas Department of Public Safety forensic analyst, Ana Lilia Romero, was supposed to retest 22 blood samples but instead, did a cut and paste job of the earlier test results.
+A Texas Department of Public Safety forensic analyst, Ana Lilia Romero, had 22 blood samples to retest.
+Instead, she did a cut and paste job of the earlier test results.
 This is not negligence.
 Negligence is when you accidentally forget to record the storage room refrigerator temperature because you were in a hurry.
 Misconduct is reporting results for 22 tests that you did not perform.